AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 generate alternative names |mdash| *aliases* |mdash| for known types.
 Type alias are sometimes also called type synonyms.

-We achieve this by using subtypes.
+We achieve this in Ada by using subtypes without constraints.
 In this case, however, we don't get all of the benefits of Ada's strong type checking.
-Let's rewrite an example using type
+Let's rewrite an example using type aliases:
-aliases:

 .. code:: ada project=Courses.Intro_To_Ada.Strongly_Typed_Language.Undetected_Imperial_Metric_Error